paulcpk/frontend-framework-comparison/pokedex-app/README.md

 Although quite feature rich in total, Next.js feels surprisingly rugged to me, considering it's one, if not the most used framework used in conjunction with React.
 I must say, the [Next.js examples folder](https://github.com/vercel/next.js/tree/canary/examples/with-jest) is a joy to peruse, very helpful.

-Time to implement: ~ 4h
+Time to implement: ~ 6.5h

+Breakdown:
+- App Setup and UI: 4.5h
+- Testing Setup: 1.5h
+- CI/CD: 0.5h

 ### Nuxt.js